-As a longtime UC Irvine law professor, Congresswoman Porter has seen up close and personal how students go on to shape the future of Orange County.
+As a longtime UC Irvine law professor, Congresswoman Porter has seen up close and personal how students shape the future of Orange County.

 In both Washington and Orange County, Congresswoman Porter has been a consistent advocate for students.
 In her first month in office, she met with students from Western State College of Law who were being defrauded by the school’s parent company, Dream Center.
-She’s held townhall events at UC Irvine and Concordia University Irvine to hear directly from students.
+She’s held multiple town hall events at UC Irvine and Concordia University Irvine to hear directly from students.
 Congresswoman Porter also meets regularly with her Youth Advisory Board, a group of high school and college students from across her district, to discuss a wide variety of policy issues.

 With an ongoing mental health crisis facing young people, Congresswoman Porter believes schools must promote the mental health of students.
 She delivered remarks on the House floor to highlight how Orange County schools have partnered with mental health care providers to promote students’ mental well-being.
 To protect students struggling with mental health challenges, Congresswoman Porter introduced the Student Mental Health Rights Act.
-Under federal law, colleges and universities are not allowed to enact policies that discriminate against students because of their mental health needs.
-Congresswoman Porter’s legislation will help colleges and universities come into compliance with federal guidelines on mental health policies, resulting in better campus policies to support students.
+Under federal law, colleges and universities cannot enact policies that discriminate against students because of their mental health needs.
+Congresswoman Porter’s legislation will help colleges and universities comply with federal guidelines on mental health policies, resulting in better campus practices to support students.

-To help tackle long-term problems facing higher education, Congresswoman Porter co-founded the College Affordability Caucus.
+To help tackle long-term problems families face in higher education, Congresswoman Porter co-founded the College Affordability Caucus.
 The caucus focuses on identifying policies to tackle the student debt crisis and bring down the sticker price of higher education.
 To address the student debt crisis, Congresswoman Porter introduced the Consumer Financial Protection Bureau Student Loan Integrity & Transparency Act.
 This bill would require the Department of Education and loan servicers to share information and cooperate with the CFPB’s Student Loan Ombudsman, the number one federal official tasked with advocating for students who are struggling to repay their loans.